-Calling all beauty lovers – Here’s everything we know about Boots’s 70% off sale
+Calling all beauty lovers – this is the exact date Boots’s 70% off sale starts

 For the latest discounts on make-up and other beauty offers, try the links below:

-Still looking for the perfect base?
-Read our review of the best lightweight foundations for all skin types
+Still looking for the perfect lash boost?
+Read our review of the best mascaras, from waterproof to vegan-friendly formulas

 Register for free to continue reading